 Cash includes cash on hand and amounts in checking accounts, which are insured by the Federal Depository Insurance Corporation or are collateralized under provisions of the Virginia Security for Public Deposits Act.
-At June 30, 2023 and 2022, the carrying amount of the Authority's deposits was \$64,791,614 and \$292,542,601, respectively.
-The associated bank balance of the Authority's deposits was \$60,412,245 and \$281,215,552 at June 30, 2023 and 2022, respectively.
+At June 30, 2024 and 2023, the carrying amount of the Authority's deposits was \$86,442,672 and \$64,791,614, respectively.
+The associated bank balance of the Authority's deposits was \$86,555,185 and \$60,412,245 at June 30, 2024 and 2023, respectively.
 The difference between the carrying amount and the bank balance is due to outstanding checks, deposits in transit, and other reconciling items.

-Cash equivalents include investments with original maturities of three months or less from date of purchase.
-Investments consist of U.S. government and agency securities, repurchase agreements, asset-backed securities, agency-mortgage backed securities, money market securities and other interest-bearing securities held at the FHLB Atlanta.
-Investments in the bond funds consist of those permitted by the various resolutions adopted by the Authority.
-At June 30, 2023 and 2022, total cash equivalents were \$1,358,202,263 and \$1,533,520,642, respectively.
+Cash equivalents include investments with original maturities of three months or less from the date of purchase.
+Investments consist of U.S. government and agency securities, repurchase agreements, asset-backed securities, agency-mortgage-backed securities, money market securities and other interest-bearing securities held at the FHLB Atlanta.
+At June 30, 2024 and 2023, total cash equivalents were \$1,477,669,401 and \$1,358,202,263, respectively.

-The Investment of Public Funds Act of the Code of Virginia as well as the various bond resolutions establishes permitted investments for the Authority.
-Within the permitted statutory framework, the Authority's investment policy is to fully invest all monies and maximize the return thereon, by investing and managing investments in a prudent manner that will enable the Authority to fulfill its financial commitments.
-Approved investments include but are not limited to: direct obligations of the U.S. government, direct obligations of any state or political subdivision of the U.S. government, obligations unconditionally guaranteed by the U.S. government or other political subdivisions, bonds, debentures, certificates of deposit, repurchase agreements, swap contracts, futures contracts, and forward contracts.
+Investments made by the Authority are governed by the Virginia Housing Development Authority Act and the Investment of Public Funds Act of the Code of Virginia.
+Additionally, for assets or monies pledged to the bond resolutions, there are various investment provisions contained in the bond resolutions that affect invested bond proceeds.
+Within this permitted statutory and bond resolution framework, the Authority's investment policy is to fully invest all monies in a prudent manner that will maintain the Authority's liquidity and maximize return while preserving the capital to enable the Authority to fulfill its financial commitments.
+The types of investments approved within the statutes and resolutions include but are not limited to direct obligations of the U.S. government, direct obligations of any state or political subdivision of the U.S. government, obligations unconditionally guaranteed by the U.S. government or other political subdivisions, bonds, debentures, certificates of deposit, repurchase agreements, swap contracts, futures contracts, and forward contracts.
 No more than 3.0% of the Authority's total assets may be invested in any one entity, excluding obligations issued or guaranteed by the U.S. government and repurchase agreement transactions.
-However, repurchase agreements cannot be no more than 10% of the Authority's total assets and must mature in less than one month.
+However, repurchase agreements cannot be more than 10% of the Authority's total assets and must mature in less than one month.
 Such agreements must be collateralized with U.S. Treasury or Agency securities with a fair value at least equal to 102% of the principal amount of the agreement.